9/27/25

 Poop might not be a dinner-table topic, but it’s one of the easiest ways to check in on your digestive health.
 Whether it floats, sinks, changes color, or feels hard or watery, these little signals give clues about your diet, hydration, and gut function.

 So next time you sit down, remember: your poop is more than just waste—it’s a messy, smelly, yet fascinating report card from your body.
-Embrace it, learn from it, and maybe even share a chuckle along the way.
+Embrace it and learn from it.